2025 Northern Cypriot presidential election: Aftermath

 At a victory rally in North Nicosia, Tufan Erhürman said the election was a victory for all Turkish Cypriots, adding that any steps to revive peace efforts with the Greek community would continue to be subject to consultation with Turkey.
 Greek Cypriot president Nikos Christodoulides expressed congratulations, adding that he looks forward to meeting Erhürman as soon as possible and reiterated his readiness to resume peace talks.

 Turkish president Recep Tayyip Erdoğan congratulated Erhürman and said that Turkey would "continue to defend the rights and sovereign interests" of Northern Cyprus.
+He also stated that the election “demonstrates the democratic maturity possessed by the Turkish Republic of Northern Cyprus”.
+Hakan Fidan, Turkish Minister of Foreign Affairs stated that “The only realistic solution to the Cyprus problem lies in the acceptance of the existence of two separate states on the island,".
 Turkish far-right leader Devlet Bahçeli rejected the election results and called on the Northern Cypriot parliament to pursue unification with Turkey.
+Conversely, Turkish opposition leader, Özgür Özel, of the Republican People’s Party welcomed the results and criticized the autocratic drift into which Turkish domestic elections are turning, saying, “I hope those in Ankara... who openly flout the law, resorting to all kinds of smear campaigns to ensure their supported candidate’s victory, have correctly understood the message of the Turkish Cypriot people.”